Probely/jenkins-plugin/README.md

 The following `Jenkinsfile` may be used as an example to add Probely to your pipeline.
 It should be placed in the root of your source code repository.
-This pipeline consists of an hypothetical Java project, built with Gradle, with two stages: one running units tests and the other launching a scan with Probely.
+This pipeline consists of an hypothetical Java project, built with Gradle, with two stages: one running unit tests and the other launching a scan with Probely.
 Note that the `targetId` and `credentialsId` value refer to the credentials obtained and configured previosuly.

 ```